Choosing the right laser

 In recent years, Raman spectroscopy has become a valuable tool in qualitative and quantitative chemical analysis for process analysis as the technology offers convenient in-situ sampling interfaces, continuous in-line measurements, and high spectral specificity.
 Raman is used across a range of industries including pharmaceuticals, oil & gas, bio processing, specialty chemical, food and beverage process control, plastics and polymers, and other process development sectors.
 Raman is also advantageous because it’s a non-destructive analytical technique – it can be used to investigate the molecular composition of solids, liquids, and gases without damaging the chemical mixture or discarding grab samples.

-One of the most important considerations when selecting/evaluating a Raman analyzer is the laser which serves as an “excitation source” illuminating the chemical sample to facilitate the Raman scatter.
+One of the most important considerations when selecting/evaluating a Raman spectrometer is the laser which serves as an “excitation source” illuminating the chemical sample to facilitate the Raman scatter.
 The chosen laser wavelength will have an impact on Raman intensity and background fluorescence (and in Raman microscopy applications, spatial resolution as well).
 Lasers have proven incredibly valuable as light sources for Raman, as they are more intense and more easily focused on to a small region.
 Early Raman measurements used gas emission lines as narrowband excitation sources, but it was not until lasers started being used as the excitation source that Raman started becoming practical outside of a specialized lab.

 Quality Raman measurements put very specific requirements on several aspects of laser performance but choosing the best excitation wavelength for a given application is not always obvious.
 This blog will focus on some of the parameters one should consider evaluating when optimizing a Raman experiment or application.